Updated: Aug 26

 Lastly, if you adhere to a vegan or vegetarian diet, Vitamin D is another supplement on your must have list, alongside Vitamin B12.
 If you’re pregnant or breastfeeding it is absolutely essential that you’re taking a high dose supplement.
 It can be tough enough to get enough Vitamin D on a diet that includes meat and fish, but even more so when plant based.

-If you want to discuss Vitamin D or further pregnancy support reach out to me today by booking a free 20 minute consultation.
+If you want to discuss Vitamin D or further pregnancy support reach out to me today by booking below.

 Registered Nutritional Therapist